OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.OpenId/README.md

 Available settings are:

 + Testing Mode: Enabling Testing mode, removes the need of providing a certificate for signing tokens providing an ephemeral key.
-Also removes the requirement of using an HTTPS for issuing tokens.
+Also removes the requirement of using HTTPS for issuing tokens.
 + Token Format: there are two options:
   + JWT: This format uses signed JWT standard tokens (not encrypted).
 It requires that the SSL certificate being used is accepted as a trusted certificate by the client.
   + Encrypted: This format uses non-standard opaque tokens encrypted by the ASP.NET data protection block.
 It doesn't require the client to accept the SSL certificate as a trusted certificate.